tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Add to Cart Button Text Change/README.md

 ## Guard Callbacks (Optional)

-A guard callback is code the will stop the effect from being applied.
+A guard callback is code that will stop the effect from being applied.
 Following is a very generalized example of a callback.

 ```html